Margento/GraphPoem-DHSI-UVic/README.md

 The communal strand is particularly important here as a possible dynamic bridge between institutional and personal trajectories.

-The outputs of this stage therefore do not simply answer the question:

-> Which clip is most similar to this text?
+The outputs of this stage therefore do not only answer the question: Which clip is most similar to this text?

-They also support broader questions such as:
+They also (and mainly) aim to support broader questions such as:

 * Do retrospective and future materials converge on similar clips?